 Several organizations offer confidential assistance.
 In the UK, GamCare provides a 24/7 National Gambling Helpline (0808 8020 133) and online support services.
 GAMSTOP offers self-exclusion from online gambling sites.

-These resources connect you with counseling, debt management advice, and support groups to help regain control of your finances.
+These resources connect you with counseling, debt advice, and support groups to help regain control of your finances.
+Even celebrities who gamble have faced similar struggles, showing that gambling problems can affect anyone.

 Conclusion: Gambling Directly Does Not Affect Credit Scores